emmacadavra/ci-portfolio1-spc/README.md

 ## **Credits**
 ### **Honourable mentions**

 * [Damon Kreft](https://github.com/damon-kreft) - Thank you for your unwavering patience and support, and your enthusiasm and encouragement when I have struggled.
-Your experience is invaluable to me.
+Your experience has been and will continue to be invaluable to me.

 * [Richard Wells](https://github.com/D0nni387) - Thank you for your mentorship so far, and for always going out of your way to make sure I'm on the right track.
 I appreciate your advice and guidance very much.